-->

 Apple’s Private Cloud Compute Raises the Bar

 This isn’t marketing speak.
-Independent security researchers can inspect the code, verify the measurements, and confirm that private cloud compute lives up to its name.
+Independent security researchers can inspect the code, verify the measurements, and confirm that private lives up to its name.
 The surprise isn’t that Apple did this.
-The surprise is how long the rest of the industry pretended this level of verifiable wasn’t necessary.
+The surprise is how long the rest of the industry pretended this level of verifiable privacy wasn’t necessary.

 AWS Bedrock Meets the Moment

 What makes this combination fascinating is the contrast in philosophies.
-Apple is building end-to-end into the hardware and software stack. is building the most flexible, enterprise-grade orchestration layer that respects whatever posture a company chooses.
+Apple is building end-to-end privacy into the hardware and software stack.
+AWS is building the most flexible, enterprise-grade orchestration layer that respects whatever privacy posture a company chooses.

 The Convergence Everyone Missed